RyanonRails/blog/source/_posts/2014-11-19-improving-your-ruby-code-base.markdown

 ---------------------

 I'm going to ask you a loaded question. **Do you write good Ruby code?** I used to think I did, but I was mediocre at best.
- Before you can improve your codebase, you need to get better.
-If you blindly re-write code without getting better, it's probably going to be just as bad as the previous code.
+ Before you can improve your codebase, you need to improve the quality of ruby that you write.
+If you blindly re-write code without improving, it's probably going to be just as bad as the previous code.
 It's a harsh reality, but once you accept that you're old codebase is a reflection of your skill level, you can start to improve, and prevent future failures.

 But how do you improve?
 Books.
 Specifically this [book](http://www.amazon.com/gp/product/0321721330/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0321721330&linkCode=as2&tag=sandimetzcom-20&linkId=MEEIA2TTJVD6F5DO)
- Most of the time I read books, and nothing instantly sticks.
+ Most of the time I read books, and nothing sticks.
 POODR was the first book that I started to read and make my code better **the next day**.
  The simplest thing I started to do was using an args hash and calling fetch on those values (with a default if it didn't exist).
 I started leveraging objects much more, and wrote less procedural code.

-Coding Rules/Standards
+Coding Rules/standards
 ---------------------

 All teams have varying skill levels.
-So how do you start to make everyone improve and get better?
-Luckily Sandi has given a few good base
- [rules](https://gist.github.com/simeonwillbanks/4567703) to follow (with the caveat of 'You can break these rules if you can talk your pair into agreeing with you'):
+So how do you start to improve as a team?
+Luckily, Sandi has given a few good base [rules](https://gist.github.com/simeonwillbanks/4567703) to follow (with the caveat of 'You can break these rules if you can talk your pair into agreeing with you'):

 1. Your class can be no longer than 100 lines of code.